py2ai/py2ai.github.io/_posts/2021-03-26-Pytesseract-GUI-for-many-languages-with-full-scan.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: pytessgui
-summary: Extract full text of various languages by using the trained model of the specific language
+description: Extract full text of various languages by using the trained model of the specific language
 ---